ira0807/cinema-app/README.md

 6. Configure Tomcat server in your IDEA
 7. Run project

->HINT: for methods POST you can use [Postman](https://web.postman.co/) and writing parameters in the body
+>HINT: for testing of methods you can use [Postman](https://web.postman.co/) and writing parameters in the body

 ## 🧬 Project structure
 >The project has an N-Tier Architecture:

-- Controller - accept requests from users and display information in browser
+- Controller - accept requests from clients and display information in browser
 - Service - contains all the business logic of our application
 - DAO - is responsible for communicating with the database